GentryGibson/DailyNotes/README.md

 # Daily Notes
 This is the Daily Notes setup that I use on my personal vault.
+Check out the [comprehensive guide](https://thebuccaneersbounty.wordpress.com/2022/01/05/how-i-use-the-daily-notes-plugin-a-comprehensive-guide/) for a walkthrough on how to use this vault in Obsidian.

 ## How to Download